dev-presenter/English-presentations/week-01/jayun-hoisting-in-javascript.md

 ```

 > So, to prevent JavaScript from throwing such an error, you’ve got to remember to access your variables from outside the temporal dead zone.

+## Summary

+- JavaScript's hoisting behavior can be a double-edged sword: it can save you from errors caused by undefined variables, but it can also create confusing and hard-to-debug situations.

 ---